NOTE: This is an update to a post I previously wrote in 2021. There are a mixture of photos from 2021 and 2023.

 I’d actually suggest you ride either the J&J Railroad or the Candy Cane Express early in your visit.
 It’s a great way to learn more about the park and get a feel on the rides your children are most interested in.

-Charlotte’s favorites were the Turtle Twirl, Ferris Wheel (their first time!), and Happy Dragon (which shocked me since she doesn’t usually like flying rides).
+Charlotte’s favorites were the Turtle Twirl, Ferris Wheel, and Happy Dragon.
 Oh, and she ALWAYS loves a carousel!

 And my favorite was probably Deep Sea Divers, purely because I got to see the expressions of true JOY and surprise on their faces!

 My husband and I were really impressed with how clean and friendly it was.
-It was a hot day, and all of the ride attendants were extremely nice, joking around with everyone.
+All of the ride attendants were extremely nice, joking around with everyone.
 The entire place had such a laidback, wholesome, stress-free feel to it.
 And while I didn’t actually SEE any employees walking around cleaning the park, it was really spotless.
 Though that might be in part due to the fact that there are truly trash cans everywhere!
 Not in a bad way, but I even mentioned to Harry that I’d never seen so many trash/recyclable cans around a theme park!

 For a park that’s over 60 years old, everything seemed well maintained, and I appreciated the variety of rides.
 We go to Sesame Place often, and just about every ride there spins you around.
 It’s enough that I’ve actually started taking Dramamine before we go because I just can’t take so much spinning anymore!
 At Storybook Land, there were certainly rides that spin, but there other types too.
 There was even a construction site ride!